 The Moon Exclusion Angle (MEA) is defined as the lowest Aspect Angle of the Full Moon at which quoted full performance is achieved, as shown schematically in Figure 3-10.

 2 The value of any EA depends on the distance to the object.
-In general, the bandwidth is the lowest of the cut-off frequencies implied by the above factors.

 Most common terms